encord-team/encord-client-python/docs/source/tutorials/projects.rst

 Object interpolation
 --------------------

-The client object interpolator allows you to run interpolation algorithms on project labels (requires an editor ontology).
+The client object interpolator allows you to run interpolation algorithms on project labels (requires a project ontology).

-Interpolation is supported for the ontological types:
+Interpolation is supported for the following annotation types:

 1. Bounding box
 2. Polygon